 My family’s experience with loan forgiveness for teachers

-My wife, Barb, is a public school teacher in Ohio and has been teaching for over 17 years.
-When she pursued her bachelor degree, she accumulated some student loan debt.
-However, it wasn’t very much, and she paid it off quickly.
+My wife, Barb, is a public school teacher in Ohio who has been teaching for over 17 years.
+When she pursued her bachelor’s degree, she accumulated some student loan debt.
+It wasn’t very much, and she paid it off quickly.

-At the time, neither of us were familiar with any options for student loan debt other than just paying it off through the standard repayment plan.
-One of her colleagues told her about the federal Teacher Loan Forgiveness program.
+At the time, neither of us was familiar with any options for student loan debt other than just paying it off through the Standard Repayment Plan.
+One of her colleagues told her about the federal Teacher Loan Forgiveness Program.

 While it’s great that we are out from under those monthly student loan payments, we wish we were better informed about what was available.
 Most likely she would have qualified for PSLF, which would have lowered the amount we had been paying monthly and then wiped out all of her remaining student loan debt, not a portion of it.

-Our lesson: it was our fault that we didn’t seek out help in not only understanding our options but determining the best option for our situation.
+Our lesson: It was our fault that we didn’t seek out help to not only understand our options but also determine the best repayment option for our situation.

 What is the best option for paying off your student loan debt?

-If the thought of saving money and getting out from under your teacher student loan debt sounds good, book your student loan consult today.
+If you want help saving money and getting out from under your teacher student loan debt, book your student loan consultation today.